 The experience altogether helped brace up my skills, and heavily served as a building block for my career as a programmer.

-Diving deeper, I realized that there’s just no telling how much of the world’s problems fabulous solutions could be provided, with programming.
-I, therefore, have determined to choose this path as a career deviating from my course of study (Banking and Finance).
-I am now a full stack developer at Tech Advance.
+Diving deeper, I realized that there’s just no telling how much of the world’s problems fabulous solutions could be provided to, with programming.